ALT

 Rated: 0

-Only on a flat surface or if you can't tighten the screws, you will need two screws.Answer by: Baader Web Team (Admin) on Feb 26, 2021 10:27:00 AMBaader Planetarium GmbHOur company exists now for more than 50 years.
+We have no 1,5x telecentric.
+The only way to reach f/30 is step down the aperture.
+Please note that by all means you need an DERF filter in front of your telescope when attaching an Halpha filter!
+Or the telescope and the filter will be damaged servely.Answer by: Baader Web Team (Admin) on Mar 7, 2024 10:20:00 AMBaader Planetarium GmbHOur company exists now for more than 50 years.
 In this time, more than 15.000 Baader Planetariums (the first patented product of our company) help all over the world to give students an understanding of astronomical correlations.
 In our own manufactory, more than 500 observatory domes have been produced and delivered turnkey-ready.
 Instruments and telescope accessories from "Baader" are known for their high qualities by many astronomers and universities.
 We consider it our duty and obligation, not only to sell telescopes, but an indivdually selected telescope system, that brings you a lifetime of joy.